-- Client margins are monitored on a daily basis so that minimum risk exposure occurs.
-Moreover, as at 30 June 2023 the Company held most of its own and clients' cash with a top tier EEA (Ireland)-based bank after undertaking an initial assessment of the credit rating of the bank.
-Further, for diversification reasons part of its own and clients' cash is held with a top tier EEA bank based in Germany and another EEA bank based in Cyprus.
-Assessments on these credit institutions are made on an on-going basis. - Under the new ESMA rules, the following restrictions have been introduced in respect of retail clients: - Leverage limits on the opening of a position between 30:1 and 2:1, which vary according to the volatility of the underlying asset: - 30:1 for major currency pairs; - 20:1 for non-major currency pairs, gold and major equity indices; - 10:1 for commodities other than gold and non-major equity indices; - 5:1 for individual equities and any underlying not otherwise mentioned; - 2:1 for cryptocurrencies. - A margin close-out rule on a per account basis. - A negative balance protection on a per account basis. - · A prohibition on benefits incentivising trading; and - A standardised risk warning. - Any negative balances are being guaranteed by the affiliate company Pepperstone Group Ltd (which also acts as the Company's Liquidity Provider).
+Client margins are monitored on a daily basis so that minimum risk exposure occurs.
+Moreover, as at 30 June 2024 the Company held most of its own and clients' cash with a top tier EEA (Ireland)-based bank after undertaking an initial assessment of the credit rating of the bank.
+Further, for diversification reasons part of its own and clients' cash is held with another EEA bank based in Germany.
+Assessments are made on an on going basis.

+- Under the new ESMA rules, the following restrictions have been introduced in respect of retail clients: - Leverage limits on the opening of a position between 30:1 and 2:1, which vary according to the volatility of the underlying asset: - 30:1 for major currency pairs; - 20:1 for non-major currency pairs, gold and major equity indices; - 10:1 for commodities other than gold and non-major equity indices; - 5:1 for individual equities and any underlying not otherwise mentioned; - 2:1 for cryptocurrencies. - A margin close-out rule on a per account basis. - A negative balance protection on a per account basis. - A prohibition on benefits incentivising trading; and - A standardised risk warning. - Any negative balances are being guaranteed by the affiliate company Pepperstone Group Ltd (which also acts as the Company's Liquidity Provider).
 This mitigates the Firm's TCD risk in relation to its clients. - The Company enters into OTC financial derivatives contracts with its clients only if such contracts are supported by sufficient margin collateral.
 The Company is required to apply margin requirements as a minimum to support the clients' investments and any other trading activities performed through the Company.
-Any open positions held by the clients in OTC derivatives will be included with 100% of their prevailing mark-to-market values (i.e., including the unrealized profit or loss related to each such position), in support of the clients' margin collateral requirements at any time. - The Company monitors and controls on an ongoing basis the clients' Net Free Equity and related margin requirements, where Net Free Equity for a client is the sum of the below: - The value-dated cash balance of the client's trading accounts, - plus (or minus) any unrealised profits (or losses) from the client's open contracts, - minus any margin required for financing the client's open positions.
+Any open positions held by the clients in OTC derivatives will be included with 100% of their prevailing mark-to-market values (i.e., including the unrealized profit or loss related to each such position), in support of the clients' margin collateral requirements at any time. - The Company monitors and controls on an ongoing basis the clients' Net Free Equity and related margin requirements, where Net Free Equity for a client is the sum of the below: - The value-dated cash balance of the client's trading accounts, - plus (or minus) any unrealised profits (or losses) from the client's open contracts, - minus any margin required for financing the client's open positions. - The Company assesses the Concentration risk on a continuous basis by actively monitoring its open positions with its clients and with its hedging counterparty and affiliate entity, Pepperstone Group Limited.
+As at 30 June 2024, the Company had no significant concentration of Trading Counterparty Default risk (Counterparty Credit risk under the CRR framework) to any single counterparty, or of Issuer risk to issuers of equities underlying its own positions in equity CFDs. - The Company does not engage in direct investments in Crypto assets nor is acting as a market maker for its CFDs on Crypto offering to clients.